Saint-Jean-de-Maurienne: Demography

-The population structure of the commune of Saint-Jean-de-Maurienne in 2017:

 The total number of households in Saint-Jean-de-Maurienne is 3,729.
 These households are not all equal in numbers of individuals.
 Some of these households contain one, others two, three, four, five or even more than six people.
 Here, below, is the data as a percentage of the distribution of these households, compared to the total number of households.